US to send USD 1.8 billion in aid, Patriot battery, to Ukraine | Law-Order

 - United States

+US officials described details of the aid on condition of anonymity because it has not yet been announced.

+The aid signals an expansion by the US in the kinds of advanced weaponry it will send to Ukraine to bolster the country's air defences against what has been an increasing barrage of Russian missile strikes.

-The package, which was expected to be announced Wednesday, will include about $1 billion in weapons from Pentagon stocks and another USD 800 million in funding through the Ukraine Security Assistance Initiative, which funds weapons, ammunition, training and other assistance, officials said.
+The package, which was expected to be announced on Wednesday, will include about USD 1 billion in weapons from Pentagon stocks and another USD 800 million in funding through the Ukraine Security Assistance Initiative, which funds weapons, ammunition, training and other assistance, officials said.

+Zelenskyy and other Ukraine officials have pressed Western leaders to provide more advanced weapons, including the Patriots, to help their country in its war with Russia.

+The Patriot would be the most advanced surface-to-air missile system the West has provided to Ukraine to help repel Russian aerial attacks.

 The decision to send the Patriot battery comes despite threats from Russia's Foreign Ministry that the delivery of the advanced surface-to-air missile system would be considered a provocative step and that the Patriot and any crews accompanying it would be a legitimate target for Moscow's military.